CERTIFICATE GUIDE

 “Replaced three separate apps with Elec-Mate.
 Certs, quotes, and scheduling all in one place.”

-• 1The schedule of test results is the part of an EIC, EICR, or similar certificate that records the measured values for each circuit and proves testing was actually carried out.
+1. 01The schedule of test results is the part of an EIC or EICR that records the measured value for every circuit, and it is what proves the testing was actually carried out.

-• 2BS 7671:2018+A4:2026 (Reg 722.826.3.201) redrafted the single-page generic schedule into two separate documents: a Schedule of Circuit Details and a Schedule of Test Results.
-Practitioners must use the updated forms for EIC and EICR documentation.
+3. 03BS 7671:2018+A4:2026 redrafted the old single-page generic schedule into two pages: a Schedule of Circuit Details and a Schedule of Test Results.
+The Appendix 6 model forms also gained fields for recording SPD and AFDD details.

 01 · Certificate Guide